Sampling (noisy) quantum circuits through randomized rounding: Numerics

 \item \textbf{Beyond Unital Noise (Figure \ref{fig:Nonunital_approx}).} While Th. \ref{theoremNoisyMaxcut} and \ref{theoremNoisyQUBO} are derived under depolarizing noise, it is natural to question whether other types of noise, such as amplitude damping, yield similar results for the samples generated by our framework.

 Intuitively, in the regime of high noise rates, we anticipate the covariance matrix to converge to $\Sigma = \mathbf{1} \cdot \mathbf{1}^T$.
-This convergence would result in an approximation ratio of 1 for QUBO and an approximation ratio greater than 1 for Max-Cut.
+This convergence would result in an recovery ratio of 1 for QUBO and an recovery ratio greater than 1 for Max-Cut.
 We confirm that this intuition holds across varying noise strengths and circuit depths by simulating additional amplitude-damping noise on a QAOA circuit made for a 3-regular graph with 16 nodes.
+The noise is added after each gate of the quantum circuit, and the expectation values computed using \texttt{qiskit}.

 The results, presented in Figure \ref{fig:Nonunital_approx}, illustrate this behavior and provide a comparative analysis with depolarizing noise. \end{itemize}